It's

 Strawberry Ice Cream, Mike Naimark, as he takes on part one of the Universal

-Vale Tudo Fighting (meanwhile the man who's strawberry ice cream smells like
+Vale Tudo Fighting (meanwhile the man who's strawberry ice cream smells

 shit Pete Stein fights the forces of soap).
 Sit back and enjoy